maromatorio/Menshen/README.md

 [DynamoDB](https://aws.amazon.com/dynamodb/) is Amazon's non-relational database service.
 This app leverages DynamoDB to store user data (and previously, environment variables).

 ## Test
 I created a second Lambda function, lambda_test.py, to periodically test the APIs that I use and make sure they're still working.
 This is currently configured to run every 15 minutes and triggers a CloudWatch alarm if it fails, which in turn notifies me via SNS.
+Note that currently these tests fail more often than expected, despite the system typically still functioning during periods when the test throws errors.

 ## Build
-I am currently using some GitHub Actions as a poor man's CI/CD to build and push my Lambda functions.
-Any time I push to master, a runner is invoked that tests the build, and if it passes pushes the new package to AWS.
-See .github/workflows for this code.
+I am currently using some GitHub Actions as a cobbled-together CI/CD to build, test, and deploy code to my Lambda functions; see .github/workflows for this code.

 ## TODO
 + Maybe move to [Serverless Application Model](https://github.com/awslabs/serverless-application-model)